Serinus Energy : Director/PDMR Purchase of Shares | MarketScreener

-that Łukasz Rędziniak, Chairman of the Board of the Company, purchased an aggregate of 193,000 Ordinary Shares in the Company at an average price of 2.5 pence per Ordinary Share.
-Following the purchase, Mr. Rędziniak's total shareholding in the Company comprises 378,000 Ordinary Shares, representing 0.0331% per cent of the Issued Share Capital of the Company.
+Catherine Kempster, spouse of Jon Kempster, a director of the Company, purchased 602,627 Ordinary Shares in the Company at a price of 2.4 pence per Ordinary Share.
+Following the purchase, Mr. Kempster and persons connected with him hold 602,627 Ordinary Shares, representing 0.0528% per cent of the Issued Share Capital of the Company.

 About Serinus